-(fg) Dispositive Motions.
+(f) Dispositive Motions.

 - (1) Timing.
-Any motion which, if granted, would dispose of the appeal or petition for review in its entirety, or transfer the case to another court, must be filed within 45 days of the docketing of the case in this court, unless the court issues a scheduling order establishing a different deadline. , for good cause shown, the court grants leave for a later filing.
+Any motion which, if granted, would dispose of the appeal or petition for review in its entirety, or transfer the case to another court, must be filed within 45 days of the docketing of the case in this court, unless the court issues a scheduling order establishing a different deadline.
 This requirement does not apply to a motion by an appellant to dismiss its own appeal, or by a petitioner to dismiss its own petition, either of which may be filed at any time. - (2) Required Attachments.
 There must be attached to each copy of a dispositive motion a copy of any pertinent opinion or findings issued by the district court or agency or, if the reasons were given orally, the pertinent extract from the reporter's transcript must be attached, if available. - (3) Deferral of Briefing Pending Resolution of Dispositive Motion.
-Unless otherwise ordered by the court, briefing, if scheduled, will be deferred pending resolution of any timely filed dispositive motion filed within 45 days of the docketing of the case in this court.
-If such a motion is not timely filed more than 45 days after the docketing of the case in this court, briefing will be deferred only if ordered by the court. - (4) Response to an Untimely Motion.
-When a substantive motion is filed along with a procedural motion for leave to file out of time or to exceed the length limits, no response is required to the substantive motion until a decision is rendered on the procedural motion to file out of time or to exceed length limits.
+Unless otherwise ordered by the court, briefing, if scheduled, will be deferred pending resolution of any timely filed dispositive motion.
+If such a motion is not timely filed, briefing will be deferred only if ordered by the court.

-(gh) Motions to Extend Time for Filing and to Exceed Length Limits.
+(g) Motions to Extend Time for Filing and to Exceed Length Limits.

-(1) Timeliness of Request.
+- (1) Timeliness of Request.
 A motion to extend the time for filing motions, responses, and replies, or to exceed the length limits for such pleadings, must be filed at least 5 days before the pleading is due.
-Motions filed less than 5 days before the due date will be denied absent exceptional circumstances, except that the clerk may grant unopposed late filed motions for extension of time for good cause shown.
+Motions filed less than 5 days before the due date will be denied absent exceptional circumstances, except that the clerk may grant unopposed late filed motions for extension of time for good cause shown. - (2) Consultation.

-(2) Consultation.
 Before filing a motion to extend the time for filing a pleading or for leave to exceed length limits, the moving party must attempt to obtain the consent of the opposing side.
 If consent is not obtained, the moving party must attempt to inquire whether an opposition or other form of response will be filed.
 The opening paragraph of any such motion must recite the position taken by the opposing party in response to these inquiries, or the efforts made to obtain a response.